ASEM000/pytreeclass/README.md

         x = self.l3(x)
         return x
 ```
-Using `register_node`:
+Using `param`:
 - More compact definition with node definition at runtime call
 - The Linear layers are defined on the first call and retrieved on the subsequent calls
-- This pattern is useful if module definition depends runtime data.
+- This pattern is useful if the module definition depends on runtime data.
 ```python
 @pytc.treeclass
 class StackedLinear: